Buying and registering property in Thailand

 1. Find a property.
 Foreign citizens can buy freehold apartments and register land to individuals but can only buy houses and villas on leasehold (30 years).
-The right to buy up to 1 rai (1,600 sq m) of land is granted for investments of no less than THB 40 million ($1.12M) into a project approved by local authorities.
+The right to buy land in Thailand by foreigners up to 1 rai (1,600 sq m) is granted for investments of no less than THB 40 million ($1.12M) into a project approved by local authorities.

 There are also limits on buying residential property in apartment buildings.
 During the construction of a residential unit in Thailand, the developer breaks the flats down into those that foreign nationals can register to individuals (not more than 49% of the surface area) and those registered to legal entities (51%).
 Therefore, foreign individuals are authorised to buy no more than 49% of all apartments in the building.